-This subdivision is related to the number of groups that the beats are divided into: duple meters have 2 groups, triple meters have 3 groups, and quadruple meters have 4 groups.
+Thus, duple meters have 2 groups, triple meters have 3 groups, and quadruple meters have 4 groups.
 The first beat of each group is a strong beat, the others are weak beats.
-Some examples are shown in figure 3.9.

 E.g., the 3/2 time signature (a triple meter) corresponds to 3 groups of 1 half-note beat, the 8/4 time signature (quadruple meter) corresponds to 4 groups of 2 quarter-note beats, the 6/8 time signature (duple meter) corresponds to 2 groups of 3 eight-notes, and the 3/4 time signature (triple meter, the waltzes' rhythm) involves 3 groups of 1 quarter-note beat.
 Common examples of asymmetric time signatures are 5/8, which is decomposed into a group of 3 beats and a group of 2 beats, and 7/8, whose group-subdivision can be 2+2+3, 3+4, 2+3+2,